jerdavies/MissionMindful/README.md

 # Mission Mindful
 *A journey to improve mindfulness and relaxation habits.*

-### What will the application do?
+### What does the application do?
-Mission Mindful will guide the user through a program of mindfulness exercises and track the user's progress along the way.
-The user will be able to customize their experience by selecting a mindfulness category from which they will be prompted with a relevant mindfulness exercise to complete.
+Mission Mindful guides the user through a program of mindfulness exercises and tracks the user's progress along the way.
+The user can customize their experience by selecting a mindfulness category to be prompted with a relevant mindfulness exercise to complete.

-There will be **4 categories** of exercises:
+There are **4 categories** of exercises:
 - Act
 - Breathe
 - Notice
 - Relax

-In addition, the user can add their own exercises so they can tailor their mindfulness habits.
+In addition, the user can add their own exercises so that they can tailor their mindfulness habits.

-### Who will use this app?
+### Who should use this app?
 Anyone who is interested in improving their focus on the 'present moment' and training their brain to have healthier thought patterns.